``Where the

 flowers, and enjoy the

-feeling of springtime.
+von Bingen).
 For secular music to accompany your maying

 activities, the classic is "Now is the Month of Maying," written by